mmu-webdesign/Level4-web-term-1/HTML/html01/07-links.md

 - Return to `exercise-06.html` in your editor.

-- Add two more links to BBC Sports in the next two paragraphs.
+- Add two more links to other parts of the BBC Sports in the next two paragraphs.

 - Find the text **Formula One** and turn it into a link using - `https://www.bbc.co.uk/sport/formula1`